Sitecore/Sitecore.Pathfinder/docs/walkthroughs/HelloWorld/README.md

 This walkthrough shows how to build a Hello World website.

-The following assumes, that you have already setup Pathfinder and created a new Sitecore website.
+The following assumes, that you have already setup Pathfinder to be globally accessible and created a new Sitecore website.

 ## Create an empty folder